BOSTON UNIVERSITY SKATES PAST VERMONT, 6-2

-Senior forward Wade Megan had a goal and an assist for the Terriers
+Senior forward Wade Megan and sophomore defenseman Alexx Privitera each post goal and assist for Terrier

 BURLINGTON, Vt. - No. 11 Boston University received goals from six different players on Friday night as it skated past Vermont 6-2 at Gutterson Fieldhouse in Hockey East action.
 The Catamounts fall to 1-4-2 (1-4-2 HEA) with the loss, while the Terriers improve to 6-3-0 (5-2-0 HEA) with their fifth straight win in the series.

 Early in the first period, Vermont had a 5-on-3 power play for 1:46, but the Catamounts were unable to find a way past Sean Maguire.
 H.T.
 Lenz was called for cross checking just minutes later, and BU took the lead on the ensuing power play as Ahti Oksanen fired a wrist shot that beat Brody Hoffman high to the stick side.

 Near the end of the frame, the Terriers scored twice in 40 seconds to take a 3-0 lead into the first intermission.
 Sahir Gill poked in a centering pass from Matt Grzelcyk at the 17:51 mark for a 2-0 lead.
 Wade Megan then skated in behind the Vermont defense to deflect a feed from Cason Hohmann past Hoffman at 18:31.

 Early in the middle frame, BU added to its lead as an Alexx Privitera wrist shot from the right circle found its way into the net through traffic.
 The Cats called their timeout and replaced Hoffman with fellow rookie Billy Faust.
 Vermont drew a goal back near the midway point of the night as Chris McCarthy took a pass from Jonathan Turk.
 The junior deked into the left slot and beat Maguire high glove side to put UVM on the board.